LemonFountainPerson/The-Lemon-Engine/Documentation.md

 Next, rendering begins.
 First, cleanRenderer is called to reset the frame for new things to be drawn, as well as NULL handling in the event of mis-allocated memory.

-Objects in the GameWorld are drawn in the order they are placed within the linked list that comprises all objects. (except the player) In order to facilitate better control, there is a layering system in which an object can be defined to only be drawn on a specific layer, and the main game loop does one rendering pass for each of these layers.
+Objects in the GameWorld are drawn in the order they are placed within the linked list that comprises all objects (except the player).
+In order to facilitate better control, there is a layering system in which an object can be defined to only be drawn on a specific layer, and the main game loop does one rendering pass for each of these layers.
 This means objects in the FOREGROUND will always be drawn over objects in the MIDDLEGROUND and BACKGROUND, and so on.
 By default, the player is drawn on the MIDDLEGROUND layer, however due to the player not being an object contained within the GameWorld's object list, it is always drawn after the objects of that layer have been drawn.
 (For example, on the MIDDLEGROUND the player will be drawn behind the objects on the FOREGROUND but always in front of the objects on the MIDDLEGROUND and BACKGROUND)
-More layers can be defined in the Layers enum contained within data.h, but additional rendering passes must be implemented within the main game loop to account for this.
+More layers can be defined in the Layers enum contained within data.h.

 After the RenderFrame's screen buffer has finished being rendered for the frame, PutScreenOnWindow is run to well...you know.
 This is a function that is simply comprised of some SDL functions responsible for creating a surface, a texture forom that surface and finally rendering the texture to the renderer to be placed on the window.
 (This function is replaced by two windows API functions in windows_main.)